rancher/turtles-docs/docs/getting-started/install_capi_operator.md

 ### Install manually with Helm (alternative)
 To install `Cluster API Operator` with version `1.4.6` of the `CAPI` + `Docker` provider using helm, follow these steps:

-1. Add the Helm repository for the `Cluster API Operator` by running the following command:
+1. Add the Helm repository for the `Cluster API Operator`:
 ```bash
 helm repo add capi-operator https://kubernetes-sigs.github.io/cluster-api-operator
 ```
-2. Update the Helm repository by running the following command:
+2. Update the Helm repository:
 ```bash
 helm repo update
 ```
-3. Install the `Cluster API Operator` using the following command, which will also install `cert-manager`:
+3. Install the `Cluster API Operator`, which will also install `cert-manager`:
 ```bash
 helm install capi-operator capi-operator/cluster-api-operator
 	--create-namespace -n capi-operator-system